Teriks/TinkerRetroPie/README.md

 # TinkerRetroPie

-TinkerRetroPie is an Armbian OS build wrapper and install script generator for installing RetroPie on TinkerBoards.
+TinkerRetroPie is an Armbian OS build wrapper and RetroPie install script generator for ASUS Tinker Boards.

-This repository will feature pre-built images with RetroPie installed once I have achieved a stable configuration, this is a WIP.
+See the [Releases](https://github.com/Teriks/TinkerRetroPie/releases) page for the current release images.

+A bare image, an image with RetroPie preinstalled, and the current installer tarball is attached to each release.

 The TinkerRetroPie install builder currently is tested and developed on Ubuntu 18.04.1 LTS.